Jasonglez12/Jasonglez12/README.md

 - 👋 Hi, I’m @Jasonglez12
-- 👀 I’m interested in CyberSecurity and Pen-Testing
+- 👀 I’m interested in learning more Code!
+Woohoo!!
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on whatever.
 - 📫 How to reach me: Instagram, @jason.glez